SchedMD/slurm-gcp/docs/hybrid.md

   - Creates compute node resources based upon Slurm job allocation and configured compute resources.
 - `slurmsync.py`
-  - Synchronizes the Slurm state and the GCP state, reducing discrepencies from manual admin activity or other edge cases.
+  - Synchronizes the Slurm state and the GCP state, reducing discrepancies from manual admin activity or other edge cases.
   - May update Slurm node states, create or destroy GCP compute resources or other script managed GCP resources.